Eldeston/ESTN-Shaders/README.md

    Information about the configuration and customization of this shader is found in this repository's wiki page [here](https://github.com/Eldeston/ESTN-Shaders/wiki).
 Will be planning to upload preset files on the wiki made by the server-community.
 A video tutorial will be planned later as well.

 # License
    This shader has been completely overhauled which means I can give it a new license, so this pack now uses the GNU GPL License.
-This means you can share/repost this pack anywhere except here and McpeDL as long as there is a copyright notice.
+This means you can share/repost this pack anywhere except McpeDL as long as there is a copyright notice.
 I recommend that you should inform me before you go repost this shader.
 Info about this license will be found at [choosealicense.com](https://choosealicense.com/licenses/gpl-3.0/) or in `LICENSE.txt`.

 # About creator
    Come join my Discord server to talk about other developments made by our studio-community!
    * [Flamerender Studios Discord](https://discord.gg/j7H2ntP)

-   Or follow me on Twitter or subscribe to my Youtube channel to get updated with my recent developments!
+   Or follow me on Twitter or subscribe to my Youtube channel to get updated with my recent developments and contents!
    * [@Eldeston's Twitter](https://twitter.com/eldeston)
    * [@Eldeston's Channel](https://www.youtube.com/channel/UCQCkkFh25ydxZwCqpBhJJlg?view_as=subscriber)